-If you have asthma, you may well find that stress makes your asthma symptoms worse.
+If you suffer with asthma, you may well find that stress makes your asthma symptoms worse.
 But a new study tries to answer the question if stress can be an asthma cause.
 The outcome of the study is significant, because it might help us understand more about how asthma works.

-Writing in the Allergy journal, Dr. Adrian Loerbroks and his team at Heidelberg University in Germany, described a study of over 5,000 adults followed up for nearly ten years and tries to answer the question if stress can give you asthma.
+Writing in the Allergy journal, Dr. Adrian Loerbroks and his team at Heidelberg University in Germany, described a study of over 5,000 adults followed up for nearly ten years and tries to answer the question: can stress cause asthma?
 It turned out that those who reported high job stress at the start were twice as likely as those with low levels of job stress to develop asthma.
 However, the absolute numbers of new asthma cases were low.
 The study found that 2.4% of those reporting a lot of stress at work developed asthma, compared to 1.2% of those who were not stressed.
 This study does not actually prove that occupational stress causes asthma - it just demonstrates a link.
 It could be that there is some underlying common factor that makes people feel stressed and also predisposes them to asthma.

 The researchers note that there is other evidence that chronic stress exposure, distressing life events, and stress-related personality traits also increase the risk of asthma.
 But this is the first study to show a link between work-related stress and new cases of asthma.
 We already know that job stress, particularly lack of control over workload, can cause increased risk of heart disease, diabetes and depression - probably also through chronic exposure of the body to the stress hormone cortisol.
 It may be that some similar effect is operating among people susceptible to asthma experiencing job stress.